 Shareholders must, however, register in the share register if they wish to receive the right to dividends and vote.
 To do this, they can simply register their name and address in the Shareholder Portfolio App or the Shareholder Registry Widget (on the Investor Relations page of the company).
 We recommend that investors do this before purchasing shares.

 Aktionariat AG sees itself as a technology provider and does not actively seek investors for its clients.
-Nevertheless, Aktionariat AG has a certain reach via various media.
-The launch of a client's brokerbot is shared across all Aktionariat AG channels (social media, newsletter).
+However, one of the most effective ways to meet investors and promote your business is the Aktionariat Investor Event and the monthly Tokenization Stories.
+Furthermore, Aktionariat AG has a certain reach via various media outlets.
+The launch of a client's Brokerbot© is shared across all Aktionariat AG channels (social media, newsletter).
 In addition, all our press contacts are informed about the go-live of new clients.

 No, whitelisting is generally not necessary.
 If an issuer wants a transfer restriction (restriction on transferability) of the shares, it is advisable to implement this at the level of registration in the share register and not by means of whitelisting in the smart contract.
 Contractual transfer restrictions (for example a lockup) can also be mapped more flexibly via secondary registers.
 The simpler the main register (smart contract) is kept, the lower the transaction fees in the Ethereum system and the better the token can be integrated into the blockchain ecosystem.
 For example, many decentralised exchanges reject tokens that are subject to whitelisting or similar restrictions.